Retailers are beginning to prepare for the holiday shopping rush, starting with Halloween.

 - Use Halloween keywords (this will help your store appear higher up in search).

-- Promote any Halloween discounts or promotions that you are holding.
+- Promote any seasonal discounts or promotions that you are holding.

 Don’t forget to decorate your social media and email marketing campaigns for Halloween as well!